mmateenm90/Amazon-Forest-Dataset/readme.txt

    -- Related to R-processing:

-      -- Code is similar for all variables (monthly-data) except Land Cover (annual-data) and Elevation (one-time data), which are explained separtely in 'main.txt'
+      -- Code is similar for all variables (monthly-data) except Land Cover (annual-data) and Elevation (one-time data), which are explained separately in 'main.txt'

       -- Code is designed to follow the below mentioned workflow for each respective month: